deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17637/index.md

 > </details>

-> Table 3 shows the ablation study results on MIA-DPO, comparing the performance with and without post-selection and different data types.
+> Table 3 presents ablation study results comparing MIA-DPO with and without post-selection and different data types, showing the impact of each component on the overall performance.

 {{< table-caption >}}